-A child dedication service is typically held twice a year during weekend services.
+A child dedication service is typically held once a year during weekend services.

 After you give your life to Christ: (Acts 2:38, Acts 35-38.)
 As soon as you have given your life to Christ and have received Him as your Savior, you can and should be baptized.
 Excluding health problems, there is no reason to delay.
 If you wait until you’re “perfect,” you’ll never feel “good enough”.
 Jesus asks you to follow Him in baptism now.

 We are called to only once give a profession of our faith in Christ through baptism.
 If you have already been baptized by immersion in response to your faith and commitment to Christ, we do not ask you to be baptized again.
 However, we do allow you to be baptized again if you desire to do so after rededicating your life to Christ.

 If you were baptized prior to faith in Christ, we ask you to consider the Bible’s teachings and follow Christ in baptism.
 If you have questions we invite you to contact us.

 The Bible gives no age for when a child is ready to be baptized.
 For baptism to be a meaningful experience and expression of faith, its significance should be understood.
 Our desire is for a child to understand this important step of baptism in his/her life.